ivstiv/ptero-shell-utils/README.md

     --installation <server_id> # Shows scrollable install log of server --stats # Shows container's resources usage
     --live # Updates the log live
+    --upload # Uploads the output to bin.ptdl.co (NOT IMPLEMENTED)

 Note*: You can't use the arguments together!
 The only exception is --live as it can be combined with any of them.
 ```